suyashgupta01/DFA-and-NFA-using-Python/README.md

 # DFA-and-NFA-using-Python
-DFA and NFA implemented in Python.
+Discrete Finite Automata and Nondeterministic finite automata from TOC (Theory of Computation) implemented in Python.

 ## Instructions for DFA.py